The 10 Best Android Phones

 With an open platform and multiple manufacturers using the operating system, Android was always destined for greatness.
 Today, Android is easily the biggest mobile OS in Australia.

 With only a couple of exceptions, all the companies that were making mobile phones before iOS was launched now run Android.

-Samsung, Sony, LG, HTC and Motorola all wave the Android flag proudly on their devices.
+Samsung, Sony, LG, HTC, Huawei, Google and Motorola all wave the Android flag proudly on their devices.

 Still, the many variations in screen size, processing power, software features and design makes finding the best Android phone for you extremely tough.